avi-3012/ad-analyzer-ai/README.md

 Note: The backend is hosted on free render service which goes in sleep mode after 30 minutes.
 It will take about 1-2 minutes when making a request for the first time in a while.

 * The dashboard is only supported in desktop mode as I have not worked on the responsiveness of frontend for now.
+* Gemini API might be not generating the expected output.
+OpenAI doesn't provide any free API keys, so I couldn't test it on it.

 <img width="1210" alt="Screenshot 2025-02-04 at 3 52 02 AM" src="https://github.com/user-attachments/assets/122cd50a-6059-4afe-a81f-845645bbdead" />